 I work as a researcher since 2004, when I finished my Master in Civil Engineering at the University of Castilla-la Mancha and started my PhD at the University of Cantabria, both in Spain.
 During my doctorate I proposed the first effective method for knowing the times of polishing industrial concrete pavements.
 In 2008 I moved to the TU Delft, in the Netherlands, as a postdoc.
 There I created the first technologies to improve the self-healing properties of asphalt concrete.
 In 2011, I moved to Empa, in Switzerland where after one year, I became responsible for thematic area "Innovative and Multifunctional Pavements" (EMPave) at the Road Engineering and Sealing components laboratory.
 The objective of this thematic area was to solve common road problems through unconventional modifications of the pavement.
 I work at the University of Nottingham since November 2013.
-My research interests include the development of new materials for more sustainable pavements.
-I am especially entusiasthic about the creation of new functionalities, such as self-healing, self-monitoring or energy harvesting.

 I am a member of the Nottingham Transportation Engineering Centre research group.